WebThingsIO/gateway-docker/README.md

 ## Using docker-compose

-***NOTE:*** The present docker-compose config file stores the "user profile" data in the same directory where you run the command, and it pulls `mozillaiot/gateway:latest`.
+***NOTE:*** The present docker-compose config file pulls `mozillaiot/gateway:latest`.
 If you would like to use the ARM version, then change the image field to `mozillaiot/gateway:arm`.

 ``` docker-compose up -d```